qgis2web/qgis2web/README.md

 <h2>Donations</h2>
 We are thrilled to see how widely our project is being used and appreciated around the world.
 The development and maintenance require significant time and effort, and we want to continue improving and adding new features.

-Please consider making a small donation; even a modest "virtual coffee" can help support our commitment to providing quality software.
+Please consider a small donation; even a modest "virtual coffee" can help support our commitment to providing quality software.

 [<img src="https://github.com/tomchadwin/qgis2web/assets/89784373/3bf8e193-e65e-4dc6-a189-a9e669f98b1e">](https://www.opengis.it/buy-me-a-coffee/)
 </br><b>🎁 As a token of our gratitude, donors will receive as a gift [qgis2opengis](https://github.com/andreaordonselli/qgis2opengis) (a plugin enhancing OpenLayers export of qgis2web).🎁</b>